State audit finds $34 million in accounting errors at Rowan-Cabarrus Community College - Salisbury Post

 “The college has a strong history of excellent state audits and this is an isolated, one-time occurrence based on unfilled personnel vacancies which are always a challenge to any organization,” the college said in its statement.
 “These issues did not include any loss of funds and do not impact our service to students or the college’s mission and overall operations.”

-The college is currently hiring a new chief financial officer.
+The college is currently seeking to hire a new chief financial officer.

 The state audit was a regular process that the college undergoes every two years.
 The audit it received for the 2017-2018 fiscal year showed no deficiencies.